kevin-j-m/kjm-blog/content/speaking.md

 Drew Bragg and I cover prepping a talk for RailsConf, finding a job, and writing words about code that aren't code.
 You can listen [here](https://www.buzzsprout.com/1927628/10596923).
 If you want some bonus hockey talk, you can listen to that [here](https://www.buzzsprout.com/1927628/10597043-bonus-hockey-episode).

+---

+### The Ruby on Rails Podcast

+Brittany Martin and I talked about BookBub, coverage, contributing to Ruby, and conference speaking.
+You can listen [here](https://www.therubyonrailspodcast.com/456).